-- May 2017 the City of Philadelphia sued Wells Fargo accusing predatory lending violations..
+- May 2017 the City of Philadelphia sued Wells Fargo for predatory lending violations..

-- Predatory Lending violates the Federal Fair Housing Act.
+- Cause of action: Violated the Federal Fair Housing Act.

 - The City alleged that, since 2004, Wells Fargo steered minority borrowers into higher cost, riskier loans than white borrowers even if they qualified for loans with better terms.